 Either of these forms of procedure - a secured-creditor controlled realisation, or a third-party (insolvency practitioner, trustee, or judge) controlled realisation - enable assets worth more together to be kept together.
-The starting point then, is that a sale on a going concern basis - that is, at a price that reflects the fact that "the whole is worth more than the sum of its parts" 33 - is in principle possible 34, provided the process is fast and cheap enough to enable the inputs that generate going concern value 35 to be held together.
-36 Such a sale may not, however, be achievable.
-This may be because the inputs that generate going concern value are not in fact readily transferable to a third party, as
+The starting point then, is that a sale on a going concern basis - that is, at a price that reflects the fact that "the whole is worth more than the sum of its parts"33 - is in principle possible34, provided the process is fast and cheap enough to enable the inputs that generate going concern value35 to be held together.36 In practice, however, such a sale may not (always) be feasible.
+This may be because the inputs that generate going concern value are not in fact readily transferable to a third party, as in the case of a micro business the value of which is primarily tied up in the vision, skills and relationships of the entrepreneur founder37.
+But it may also be because, although the business is in principle transferable on a going concern basis, a price that reflects fundamental value is not obtainable at the time of sale, for example because of information asymmetries.